Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Clyde North - North had a median taxpayer income of $54,113 and an average of $60,186 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was below the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761 during the same period.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Clyde North - North would be approximately $60,693 (median) and $67,505 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Clyde North - North ranked highly nationally, between the 72nd and 83rd percentiles.
-Income brackets indicated that the $1,500 - $2,999 earnings band captured 42.9% of the community (6,005 individuals), consistent with broader trends across regional levels showing 32.8% in the same category.
-High housing costs consumed 19.1% of income, but strong earnings still placed disposable income at the 77th percentile nationally.
-The area's SEIFA income ranking placed it in the 7th decile.
+Clyde North - North SA2 had a median taxpayer income of $54,113 and an average of $60,186 in the financial year 2022.
+This is lower than the national average, which differs from Greater Melbourne's median income of $54,892 and average income of $73,761 during the same period.
+By September 2025, estimates suggest the median income will be approximately $60,693 and the average will be around $67,505, based on a 12.16% increase in wages since financial year 2022.
+According to the 2021 Census, incomes in Clyde North - North rank between the 71st and 82nd percentiles nationally for households, families, and individuals.
+The income bracket of $1,500 - 2,999 captures 42.9% of the community, which is consistent with broader trends across regional levels showing 32.8% in the same category.
+High housing costs consume 19.1% of income, yet strong earnings place disposable income at the 77th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income